nitr-dimple/Project-Cloud-Infrastructure/README.md

 - Creates Internet Gateway and attach this Internet Gateway to the Virtual Private Cloud
 - Creates public route table and attach all subnets to the route table
 - Creates public routes in the public route table with destination CIDR block as 0.0.0.0/0 and internet gateway as target.
+- Creates a security group for hosting web applications
+- Create an instance from the AMI.

 ## Initial Setup Steps: